JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 ---

 Instead of uploading per-cluster data, we're going to stick to uploading only per-instance data.
-Specifically, two buffers called `instance_meshlet_counts_prefix_sum`, and `instance_meshlet_slice_starts`.
+Specifically, two buffers called `instance_meshlet_counts_prefix_sum` and `instance_meshlet_slice_starts`.

 The former will contain a prefix sum (calculated on the CPU while writing out the buffer) of how many meshlets each instance is made of.
 The latter will contain the index of where in the meshlet asset buffer each instance's list of meshlets begin.